Verstappen masters rain to claim Belgian Grand Prix pole, Russell in second - RFI

 Red Bull's Max Verstappen mastered the rain to claim Belgian Grand Prix pole on Saturday, snatching the fastest time in qualifying from surprise package George Russell of Williams.

-Lewis Hamilton's Mercedes will start on the second row as he goes for his 100th Grand Prix win.
+Lewis Hamilton's Mercedes will start on the second row as he goes for his 100th Grand Prix win, Daniel Ricciardo's McLaren completing the second row.

 Qualifying was marred by a heavy crash in Q3 involving the McLaren of Lando Norris, whose hopes of a first ever pole bit the dust at Eau Rouge.